You are currently viewing How Much Mortgage Can I Afford Based on My Income?

 How much mortgage can I afford based on my income?

-To find out how much mortgage you can afford, use a mortgage affordability calculator.
-It looks at your income, debts, and the 28/36 rule.
-This rule means your housing costs should not be more than 28% of your income.
+To see how much mortgage fits your budget, start with a mortgage affordability calculator.
+It checks your income, current debt, and applies the 28/36 rule.
+That rule says your monthly housing costs should stay below 28% of your income.

 What factors determine mortgage affordability?